davekobrenski/create-directus-docker/README.md

 **It is recommended that you test this first by doing a dry-run like this:**

 `npm run snapshot-test --snapshot=snapshot-file.yaml`

-## Starting/stopping with Docker Compose

-To **stop** your running containers, simply run either `npm run stop` or  `docker compose down` from within the project directory.
-All containers will be stopped.

-To **restart** your stopped containers, you can let the helper app do it for you:

-`npm start`

-The helper app waits for MySQL to be ready before starting the rest of the services (otherwise, you'd get errors).

-**Check on running containers:**

-Simply run `docker compose ps` to see the status of running containers.
-Or, run `docker compose ps -a` to see all containers, running or not.

 ### Examples of getting an auth token for Directus API: